How I Got My Literary Agent

 I wrote a few other books too, including one about a Tree School and a silly parody of fairy tales.
 But in the end, I always returned to my Steampunk Fantasy.

 Then finally, I was ready.
 I had revised it, reworked it, and even had a couple more friends read it.
 Everyone seemed to like it.
 In early 2019 I sent out another massive round of queries.
 This time I researched agents, personalized the queries, and did everything I could to do things right.
-I sent out nearly thirty queries… and nothing.
+I sent out nearly thirty queries in the new round… and nothing.
+No partials, no full requests, nothing.
 No luck.

 The Next Steps